Skip to main content

 • Feedback loops and review workflows

 At Test Double, we’ve been in the business of optimizing for feedback loops, verification, and confidence for years.
-The problems and the optimizations are the same.
+With AI, the problems and the optimizations are the same.
 The only thing that's changed is the medium.

 Leading and lagging indicators of outcome quality

-In my journey to embrace product thinking, the lesson that stuck with me is that outcome quality is not something we should defer to evaluating post-launch.
+Our core lesson has been that outcome quality is not something we should defer evaluating until post-launch.

-These are not “soft” outcomes.
-They are the conditions that make high-quality product outcomes more likely.
-And they are outcomes a team should be able to identify long before a launch date.
+These are not "soft" metrics.
+They are the conditions that make high-quality product outcomes possible.
+They are the signals that the harness is working.

 In the AI era, code is cheap.
 Ambiguity and a bad plan are a lot more expensive.